 If we had to pick one mattress that we think it feels like, we’d say it feels similar to the Brooklyn Bedding Signature mattress, which we really like, as well.

-As you can see in the graphic above, we put the Medium version at a medium on our firmness scale, which is the same as IDLE’s all-foam mattress.
+As you can see in the graphic above, we put the Medium version at a medium on our firmness scale.
 Of course, your weight will determine how the bed feels to you.
 If you’re heavier, it’ll feel softer, and if you’re petite, it’ll feel firmer.
 We will say, though, that heavier individuals are still going to get the needed support from this mattress.

-Although you do sink into the bed a bit, it has impressive responsiveness.
+Although you do sink into the bed a bit, it is impressively responsive.
 You don’t end up feeling stuck and you won’t have trouble turning over at night.

-It does have some give and you’ll sink in a bit (how much depends on your body type), but you still have that support under your lower back so that you don’t end up with an uncomfortable gap between you and the bed.
+It does have some give and you’ll sink in a bit (how much depends on your body type), but you still have that support under your lower back and hips so that you don’t end up with an uncomfortable gap between you and the bed.
 Ultimately, it’s more about how it makes you feel in the morning than anything.

 This mattress is a good option for side and combo sleepers, as well.
-Because it’s in the middle of the firmness scale and has coils, but also a soft foam feel, it does a good job of providing both support and pressure relief.
+Because it’s in the middle of the firmness scale and has coils, but also a soft foam feel, it does a good job of providing pressure relief as well as support.
 If you sleep on your side, you do want to have that pressure relief to keep you from waking up with sore spots.

-A lot of times, people that weigh around 100 pounds (like team member Kaite Kale) find it hard to discern between mattresses because they really don’t sink in at all.
+A lot of times, people that weigh around 100 pounds find it hard to discern between mattresses because they really don’t sink in at all.
 In other words, they can’t really tell whether a mattress is soft and comfortable or not because they all feel on the firmer side.
 That’s not the case here—lighter sleepers will like this mattress.

 This is a really nice mattress for heavier individuals.
 First, it utilizes coils, which is a positive sign for multiple reasons.
 Coils, as opposed to thick slabs of support foam, tend to be more durable over the long haul.